Survive (Lewis Capaldi song): Music video

 The music video was directed by Hector Docktrill, who also directed the music video for Capaldi's 2022 single, "Pointless".
 It features Capaldi sitting on a chair in the middle of a room, strumming his guitar and singing.
 Throughout the music video, clips of documental moments of Capaldi's life pop up, ranging from his childhood to the few months before his health-related hiatus, where he was struggling with his Tourette's and anxiety.

+Critical reception

+Isabella Wandermurem of Euphoria says Capaldi "isn't just releasing new music — he's offering a piece of himself, marked by scars but also by stubborn hope.
+It's not just a song for those who have struggled; it's a song by someone who has, and who still is.
+And that makes all the difference."

+C. Sharmishtha of The Indiependent says the song "is yet another compelling addition to Lewis Capaldi's discography.
+It's a testament to his enduring appeal – a song that is both a cathartic release and a comforting embrace for anyone navigating their own struggles."

+Britt Mae of Melodic Magazine says, "After weathering a severe emotional storm, Capaldi begins a new era with a renewed sense of purpose.
+"Survive" proves that even in the darkest moments, there's still strength in showing up."

 Commercial performance

 In the mid-week singles charts update in the United Kingdom (on 30 June 2025), "Survive" debuted at number one on the charts update.
 On 4 July 2025, "Survive" entered at the top of the UK Singles Chart, dethroning "Manchild" by Sabrina Carpenter from the summit of the chart.